WuShichao/GREAT/README.md

 ************************************************************************

 This code computes the oscillation modes (eigenmodes) of a spherically symmetric self-gravitating object in gerenal relativity.
 It has been developed to study the oscillation modes (p, g and f-modes) of proto-neutron stars formed in the collapse of the cores of massive stars.
 A detailed description of the equations implemented can be found at:

-  A. Torres-Forne, P. Cerda-Duran, A. Passamonti & J.A.
+- A. Torres-Forne, P. Cerda-Duran, A. Passamonti & J.A.
 Font, MNRAS, https://doi.org/10.1093/mnras/stx3067 (2017)

-  A. Torres-Forne, P. Cerda-Duran, A. Passamonti & J.A.
+- A. Torres-Forne, P. Cerda-Duran, A. Passamonti & J.A.
 Font, MNRAS, https://doi.org/10.1093/mnras/sty2854 (2018)

+- A. Torres-Forné, P. Cerdá-Durán, M. Obergaulinger, B. Müller, and J. A. Font, PRL, https://doi.org/10.1103/PhysRevLett.123.051102 (2019)

 The code comes as a library, which should be called from a main code providing the data to be analyzed.
 We provide a test code (src/test.f90), as an example of how to call the routines in the library.

 ## REQUIREMENTS: